Student Health Services

 Steps That Will Help You Avoid Contracting the Flu

-- Wash your hands, especially before eating, after using the bathroom, after blowing your nose coughing, or sneezing.
-If no soap and water are available, use alcohol-based hand sanitizer
+Wash your hands, especially before eating, after using the bathroom, after blowing your nose, coughing, or sneezing.
+If no soap and water are available, use alcohol-based hand sanitizer.
+Hand sanitizer is available throughout the College campus in dispensers on the walls, and in offices where students congregate.

-- Keep your hands away from your eyes, nose and mouth.
+- Keep your hands away from your eyes.

 - Dress appropriately for the weather.